 - Within normative time-to-degree.

-- In advance of the appointment, an exception approved in writing by the Graduate Dean and the UCI Academic Senate’s Subcommittee on Courses.
+- In advance of the appointment, written approval from the Graduate Dean and the UCI Academic Senate’s Subcommittee on Courses.